 Places for Law Foundation:

-Are you a student from the UK interested in studying Law but your personal or educational circumstances have meant you are unlikely to achieve the grades typically required for the Oxford course?
+Are you a student from the UK interested in studying Law?
+Have your personal or educational circumstances meant you are unlikely to achieve the grades typically required for the Oxford course?
 If so, then choosing to apply for your course with a Foundation Year might be the right option for you.

 A typical week